-Among youth aged 10-15 years, does randomization of their family to the use of the interactive gamified Living Green and Healthy for Teens (LiGHT) app over a 1 year period, compared to a simple listing of healthy lifestyle information websites, increase the proportion of youth engaging in a composite of healthy active living behaviours?
+Among youth aged 10-16 years and a parent, does randomization to the use of one of two Living Green and Healthy for Teens (LiGHT) apps over a 1 year period affect the proportion of youth with healthy active living behaviours, and healthy body size?

-Using a single-centre randomized, parallel, controlled single-blind design, 500 376 eligible youth-parent dyads will be allocated 1:1 to received: a) the LiGHT app system; or b) a list of links to websites providing information and tips on healthy eating and activity.
-They will be followed for 2 years.
-All families with at least one smart phone will be eligible.
+Using a single-centre randomized, parallel, controlled single-blind design, 250 eligible youth-parent dyads will be allocated 1:1 to receive one of two apps that provide information and tips on healthy eating and activity in different ways.
+They will be followed for 1 year.
+All families with at least one smartphone or tablet will be eligible.
 App usage will be monitored electronically.
-Visits at 6 months, 1 and 2 years will evaluate questionnaires on food frequency, breakfast intake, and screen and sleep time, as well as 1 week accelerometry data to quantify moderate and vigorous physical activity and sedentary time.
-The cohort from which many of the youth and parents will be drawn has already demonstrated a commitment to long-term follow-up.
+At the beginning, and 3 months and 6 months after starting, youth and parents will complete questionnaires (health, food intake, and activities including screen time) and body measurements, and youth will provide a urine sample and complete fitness tests and 1 week of accelerometry monitoring to quantify moderate and vigorous physical activity, sedentary time and sleep time.
+At 1 year participants will be asked to complete an online questionnaire.

-The team is composed of individuals from McMaster University and the Childhood Obesity Foundation, who respectively have expertise in: recruitment, retention and high quality data collection among cohorts of youth, as well as successful completion of large randomized trials; and development, evaluation and community-based implementation of behavioural interventions including electronic tools for obesity treatment and prevention in partnership with industry and government.
+For this project, we have teamed up with the Childhood Obesity Foundation, who have expertise in the development, evaluation and community-based implementation of behavioural interventions including electronic tools for obesity prevention in partnership with industry and government.

 Many health apps are either not developed based on evidence or are not engaging for users, and very few are studied systematically for their effectiveness in improving health, especially among youth.
-This trial will evaluate the fairly long-term use of an app that has been developed in Canada based on sound behavioural psychology, scientific evidence regarding behaviours relevant to cardiovascular health, and interactive, engaging technology.
-It further encourages family engagement and multiple motivators which are important for youth.
-We will learn whether a properly designed app can affect healthy behaviour change at a critical life stage, over a sustained period of time.
+Through this trial, we will learn whether a properly designed app can affect healthy behaviour change at a critical life stage, over a sustained period of time.
 If effective, wide dissemination on a population scale through simple electronic channels will facilitate improved cardiovascular risk profiles for any family with access to a smartphone.

 Interventional - Lifestyle